thebooleanguy/event-management-system/README.md

 1. **👤 User Service**: Handles user registration, authentication, and profile management.
 2. **🎫 Event Service**: Manages the creation, editing, and retrieval of events.
-3. **🛒 Ticket Service**: Manages the booking, cancellation, and retrieval of tickets.
+3. **🛒 Ticket Service**: Manages the booking, cancellation, and retrieval of bookings.
 4. **💳 Payment Service**: Processes payments and maintains payment history.
 5. **🔔 Notification Service**: Sends notifications to users about bookings, cancellations, and event updates.
 6. **📊 Analytics Service**: Tracks user interactions, ticket sales, and event metrics.